cjdev2/interview-preparation/README.md

     - Design decisions will be left up to you to either justify or change as appropriate
 - In later interviews, be ready to answer any questions you could not answer in earlier interviews

-## If you are relatively new, or out of practice:

-### You need to be very comfortable with coding
+## You need to be very comfortable with coding
 The goal for the initial coding exercise is for us to experience what it is like to code with you.
 This will be difficult if you are spending most of your time fumbling over language syntax.
 Get lots of practice programming, and make sure you can quickly code simple problems.